 Funnily enough, Japanese girls with kitsune-gao (fox-faced) features such as narrow faces, high cheekbones, closet-set eyes, and thin eyebrows are viewed as exceptionally beautiful in Japanese culture.

 2. Kitsunebi – Fox Fire

 The kitsune yokai are also known as masters of fire and lightning.
 In many tales, the kitsune would create small flashes of fire, light, or lightning to confuse, scare, or attract people.
 This fire wasn’t often used aggressively, but almost exclusively as a mind-games tool, just like most of the other kitsune abilities.

 In most paintings and depictions of kitsune or people possessed by them, there is a mysterious, small, white ball in their mouths.
-Usually viewed as a magical pearl and sometimes as a ball of kitsunebi light, these captivating jewels are a symbol of the kami Inari – a kami of jewelry among other things.
+Usually viewed as a magical pearl and sometimes as a ball of kitsunebi light, these captivating jewels are a symbol of the kami Inari.
 When the kitsune are in their standard fox form, they sometimes carry the Hoshi no Tama wrapped in their tails.